meshula/LabMidi/README.md

 LabMidi is quite different from jasmid and ofxMidi because the focus is playing midi files, and providing basic routing functionality.

 Thanks to qiao for posting lots of base64 encoded MIDI tracks at <https://github.com/qiao/euphony>.

+Thanks to <http://www.manythings.org/music/pianotheory/> for posting a very cool web utility that calculates scales and chords.
+It's dual licensed GPL and CC-0.
+I used the tables in that utility, choosing the CC-0 license for this usage.

+There's 9,310 piano MIDI files here: <http://www.kuhmann.com/Yamaha.htm>